 Cells maintain their function and morphology by exploiting a suitable adaptive response system to diverse and complex tissue microenvironments.
 Several lines of evidence have suggested that hypoxic, acidic and nutrients-depleted microenvironments exist in solid tumors and induce malignant phenotypes and chemo/radioresistance of cancer cells (Figure 1).
-We aim at elucidating molecular mechanisms responsible for cellular adaptive responses to the tumor-specific microenvironments and malignant progression of cancer cells (Figure 2). · Cellular adaptive responses to diverse and complex tissue microenvironments · Molecular mechanisms underlying malignant progression and radioresistance of cancer cells Regulatory mechanisms of carbohydrate metabolic pathway
+We aim to elucidate molecular mechanisms responsible for cellular adaptive responses to the tumor-specific microenvironments and malignant progression of cancer cells (Figure 2).